dh4gan/rioscale2/README.md

 ## Python scripts

 This repository also includes the quiz in Python format.
-These scripts are principally used to compute statistics of the quiz, but can also be used
+These scripts are principally used to compute statistics of the quiz, but can also be used as a command-line calculator if wished.

 ### Installation and use